fbrowther/Predicting-Credit-Risk-Using-Supervised-Machine-Learning-Models/README.md

 If this was a model with an accuracy score much lower than 0.99, then there is a high likelihood of this tuning step improving even the accuracy score.

+## Summary and conclusions -
+            (1) Linear regression model with Preprocessing steps (StandardScaler, and GridsearchCV) and Random Forest Classifier with Feature Selection were the top performing models that were developed a part of this Supervised ML Project.
+            (2) These two models had near perfect score for Recall, f1-score and Accuracy.
+            (3) These models were able to predict credit risk of current loans with 0.99 accuracy.